+For that reason, it only makes sense for retailers to pay close attention to their cash handling.
 If you’re dealing with any of the five cash handling problems described below, your retail store could benefit from a cash management solution.

-Lack of Accountability
+1. Lack of Accountability

-No Custody of Cash
+2. No Custody of Cash

-Lack of Security
+3. Lack of Security

-No Documented Procedures
+4. No Documented Procedures

-To reduce your risk, consider investing in an automated cash management solution that will count all money going out and coming in as well as detect and reject counterfeit.
-When you take humans out of the equation, you get increased accuracy, reduction in labour and a solid return-on-investment.
+To reduce your risk, consider investing in an automated cash management solution that will count all money going out and coming in as well as detect counterfeit.
+When you take human error out of the equation, you get increased accuracy, reduction in labor, and a solid return-on-investment.